jpcsupplies/Lobby/README.txt

 ==================
 Why Use this ?
 ==================
+Author Note:
+In addition to the below 6 reasons.. because this mod adds Navigation Hazards like Blackholes, Wormholes(whiteholes), Radiation Zones and Repulsor zones.
+Can also allow you to have GPS points that are immediately available to all users on your server.
+No more leaving LCDs, motd or vague notes the players never read anyway, just ping, and they know every point of interest you need them to know about.
+You can also have per-station popup greeting messages, sort of like a MOTD for every persons space station.

+Other reasons:
 1: You could create an offline "game lobby" map containing a station with LCD exits to all your favourite dedicated servers, as a more fun way than using the server browser if you only use a curated set of servers.
 It could also be an online world for larger server hosts where